 The type of work that each model supports best differs.
 I conjecture that vertical collaboration favors long-term plans and predictable results.
 I believe horizontal collaboration favors serendipity and “wild” ideas.

 As a sign that I favor horizontal collaboration, I still program even though I am old.
 This is unusual.
-It is so unusual as to get people to raise eyebrows.
+It is so unusual as to raise eyebrows.
 Some programming takes time, a lot of time.
 I can spend two or three months a year programming.
 Presumably, my time is too valuable to be spent on a lowly task like programming that can be best done by people earning a fraction of my income.
 So why do I still program?

 Maybe my best advocate would be the master himself, Donald Knuth:

 People who discover the power and beauty of high-level, abstract ideas often make the mistake of believing that concrete ideas at lower levels are relatively worthless and might as well be forgotten. (…) on the contrary, the best computer scientists are thoroughly grounded in basic concepts of how computers actually work, and indeed that the essence of computer science is an ability to understand many levels of abstraction simultaneously.

 - I want my work to be significant, to have impact.
 Yet even the widely cited research papers are rarely read.
 Very few research papers have significant impact.
 However, it is comparatively easier to do work that matters with software.
 For example, recently a team from Facebook integrated one of my compressed bitmap index library in Apache Hive: the Hadoop-based framework for data warehousing.
 I am willing to bet good money that nobody at Facebook read the original paper for which I wrote this software.